 - Loss of quality of life: ?

 Our hope is that this information gives you a more complete picture of the true costs of treatment for chronic conditions.
 We believe the best treatment for a patient, is the treatment that is the safest, most effective, and least expensive.
 We also believe the doctor should work with the patient to determine what that treatment is on an individual basis.
 With that in mind, we offer in-person and teleconferences for consultations free of charge.
-You can reach us at 425 247 3231.
+To schedule, call us at (425) 774 2411.